 Vanderbilt University provost C. Cybele Raver explores civil justice inequities with Lauren Sudeall, law professor and director of Vanderbilt's Access to Justice program.
 Through her groundbreaking research in rural Alabama and Georgia, Sudeall reveals how low-income individuals navigate eviction proceedings—with or without legal representation—and advocates for a more "person-centered" judicial system.
 The conversation examines how courts handle eviction cases across jurisdictions, the impact of food and housing insecurity, and why many defendants value fairness over winning.
 Sudeall also shares her perspective as a legal scholar from Boston conducting research in impoverished rural communities in the U.S. South.

 The Quantum Potential podcast is produced by Vanderbilt University.
-The leadership team includes Metanoya Z. Webb, director of content and editorial strategy and editor-in-chief of Vanderbilt Magazine, and Sydney Jones-Wright, director of academic affairs communications.
+The leadership team includes Metanoya Z. Webb, director of content and editorial strategy for this episode, and Sydney Jones-Wright, director of academic affairs communications.
 Patrick Sams is the senior social media specialist, and Maisie Wilson is the senior creative project manager.
 Mike Todd is the university visual media manager.

-Special thanks to Jad Abumrad, Vanderbilt University Distinguished Research Professor of Communication of Science and Technology, and the executive producer of the Quantum Potential podcast and video series.
+Special thanks to Jad Abumrad, Vanderbilt University Distinguished Research Professor of Communication of Science and Technology and the executive producer of the Quantum Potential podcast and video series.
+We also want to thank Major Jackson, Gertrude Conaway Vanderbilt Professor of English, for lending his voice to the end credits for this episode.

 For more information about Quantum Potential, go to vanderbilt.edu/quantumpotential/podcast.